newenclave/mico/README.md

     /// now a is 10 and b is 20
     sum(a, b) // => 30 yeah! inline =)

-    let unless = macro(condition, consequence, alternative) {
+    /// and `The Mighty Unless Macro` of course let unless = macro(condition, consequence, alternative) {
         if(!(unquote(condition))) {
             unquote(consequence);